yaxu/py-tc2/README.md

 # py-tc2
-Experimental library to interface with Digital Norway's TC/2 loom
+Experimental thingie to interface with Digital Norway's TC/2 loom